 Basic security training must be organized at least every six months.
 If you don’t have an in-house compliance officer — hire a freelance consultant for two or three hours once in a while.
 Investing in security is never a waste.

-3. No common vision
+3. No common vision with your agile offshore software development company

 If your agile development team is scattered across several countries, that does not mean it cannot have a corporate culture feel.
 For one, everyone should be on the same page regarding your mission, vision, and values.